 Affordable Health Care

 Just like most employees, health benefits matter to millennials.
-Over a third of millennials surveyed in this report from Fit Small Business said that health benefits was their number one desired benefit in a new job.
 As a group, one in five millennials can’t afford routine health expenses, like the cost of premiums of doctors visits.
 That means any job offering to pay at least part of health insurance costs will make themselves very attractive to this group.

 The magic number for health premiums seems to be under $200 a month, as many respondents admit that they cannot afford payments over that amount.
 Some employers even go the extra mile and offer staff an on-site health clinic, nutrition services, company-wide flu shots or gym access as well.
 The on-site clinic trend seems particularly popular among large insurance providers, who understandably want to demonstrate their investment in their employees’ longevity.
 However, about 15% of large of employers say they’ve been seriously considering investing in an employee clinic, so it certainly seems poised to take off.

 Health means something different today than it did 20 years ago, however.
 Businesses now are beginning to recognize that employee wellness—and subsequent productivity—is tied to their stress levels and how many hours they put in.
 Many millennials consider a healthy work-life balance as one of their top qualifications for a job.